Personal Injuries

 When automobiles are involved in an accident, Colorado law (Colo.
 Rev. Stat.
 13-80-101(1)(n)) extends the personal injury statute of limitations to three wrecked car with bumper damageyears from the date of the incident.
 It's important for anyone injured in a car accident to be aware that several exceptions can alter this three-year timeframe, either extending or shortening the period to file a claim.
 These exceptions include cases involving Government Entities, Minor Children, Military Duty and Product Liability Claims.

+Generally, the clock starts ticking on the date of the accident.
+However, there is an exception for cases of delayed discovery.
 At Metier Law Firm, we understand the stress and confusion that can accompany the discovery of a hidden injury.
 Our Denver personal injury lawyers are here to assist you during this challenging period.
 We will work tirelessly to make sure that you receive the justice and compensation that you are entitled to.

 If you or a loved one has experienced a hidden injury, don’t hesitate to reach out to us for a free consultation.
 Let us handle the legal complexities so you can focus on your recovery.